Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Relatives and Friends are encouraged to visit Mrs. Spence's tribute wall to share memories, extend condolences and to order floral tributes, as sentiments to the family.
+Relatives and Friends are encouraged to visit Mrs. Wyche's tribute wall to share memories, extend condolences and to order floral tributes, as sentiments to the family.

 The Management and Staff of Knox-High Mortuary, Inc. is privileged to provide